Keema is a delicious way to spice up ground lamb or beef. It’s a great way to add some big Indian taste to run of the mill ground meat.

 - Add the oil.
 Once it starts to shimmer add the bay, cardamom and cassia.
 Cook until little bubbles form around the spices - about 30 seconds.

-- Stir in the kasoor methi, spice mix and salt.
+- Stir in the kasoor methi, madras curry powder and salt.

 - Cook, stirring constantly for about 30 seconds.

 - Add the garlic ginger paste and cook until the sizzling subsides.